Suntukan

+Suntukan in everyday Filipino or Tagalog speech refers to a fistfight or brawl.
+In the context of Westernized, systematized Filipino martial arts, it refers to the fist-related striking component of unarmed combat.

+In the central Philippine island region of Visayas, other generic terms for fistfighting or brawling which are thus reappropriated for a formal martial arts context include Pangamot or Pakamot and Sumbagay.

+The Spanish-derived term Mano-mano also exists, referring to hand to hand, one on one combat.

+A particular systematized approach to Filipino unarmed combat is often referred to in Western martial arts circles of Inosanto lineage as Panantukan, and thus treated as a term for a generalized concept of Filipino martial arts, but it is not an authentic Filipino term.
+It is more broad than literal suntukan or punch-based fighting as generically understood, as it includes locks, trips, knees, throws and elbows.

-Suntukan is the fist-related striking component of Filipino martial arts.
-In the central Philippine island region of Visayas, it is known as Pangamot or Pakamot and Sumbagay.
-It is also known as Mano-mano and often referred to in Western martial arts circles of Inosanto lineage as Panantukan.
-Although it is also called Filipino Boxing, this article pertains to the Filipino martial art and should not be confused with the Western sport of boxing as practiced in the Philippines.
+Although panantukan or suntukan in this context is also called Filipino Boxing, this article pertains to the Filipino martial art and should not be confused with the Western sport of boxing as practiced in the Philippines (in Filipino, boksing).

 Etymology

 The term suntukan comes from the Tagalog word for punch, suntok.
-It is the general Filipino term for a fistfight, brawl, or boxing regardless whether the involved had background in martial arts or not as in "suntukan sa Ace hardware" ("brawl at Ace hardware").
+It is the general Filipino term for a fistfight or brawl regardless whether the involved had background in martial arts or not as in "suntukan sa Ace hardware" ("brawl at Ace hardware").
 The Visayan terms (also found in Waray and Hiligaynon entries) pangamot and pakamot come from the word for hand, "kamót", the word pangamot is also used to refer to anything done by hand, making it a rough translation for doing things manually.
 Due to Cebuano language pronunciation quirks, they are also pronounced natively as pangamut and pakamut, thus the variation of spelling across literature.
 The Cebuano, Hiligaynon, and Waray Visayan word (or at least sometimes referred to) for "punching" is sumbag, though the word suntok', is also listed as a Visayan entry, (in Hiligaynon it is listed as "to thrust").
 Therefore the word sumbagay in the Visayan languages is a term to refer to any kind of fistfight or brawl.

-Mano-mano comes from the Spanish word for "hand", mano, and can translate to "two hands" or "hand-to-hand".
-The phrase "Mano-mano na lang, o?" ("Why don't we settle this with fists?") is often used to end arguments when tempers have flared in Philippine male society.
-Filipino Boxing is a contemporary westernized term used by a few instructors to describe suntukan.
+Mano-mano comes from the Spanish term mano a mano, as the Spanish word for "hand" is mano, so it translates to "hand-to-hand" often with the implication of "one-on-one".
+The phrase "Mano-mano na lang, o?" (loosely "Why don't we [i.e. the two of us] just settle this with fists, huh?") is often used to end arguments when tempers have flared in Philippine male society.